Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): System Behavior Analysis and Switching Laws for the Time-Optimal Control Problem

 \begin{definition} Two time-optimal problems $\problem_1,\problem_2$ are \textbf{equivalent}, denoted as $\problem_1\Leftrightarrow\problem_2$, if $\problem_1$ and $\problem_2$ have the same solution of optimal control, i.e.,

-\end{definition} Two problems are equivalent when their boundary conditions can replace each other.
+\end{definition} The equivalence between two problems is well-defined since the optimal for each problem is unique, according to Proposition \ref{prop:unique_optimal_control}.
+Two problems are equivalent when their boundary conditions can replace each other.
 Specifically, if a problem $\problem$ is equivalent to its sub-problem $\hat{\problem}$, then some boundary conditions and constraints of $\problem$ is unnecessary.
 The above observation contributes to the following definition:

 \begin{definition} Given $\vxf\in\R^n$ and $\vM\in\R_{++}\times\overline{\R}_{++}^{n}$, define